 Cryoanalgesia is a form of pain treatment that employs the use of extremely cold temperatures to ablate nerves.
 Participants and instructors use Epimed’s PainBlocker™ System, an industry leading cryo generator.

-Stay on top of the latest pain managment news and workshop scheduling from Racz Lab.
+Stay on top of the latest pain management news and workshop scheduling from Racz Lab.